polterguy/polterguy.github.io/index.md

 ## Generate CRUD endpoints for your database

 First you need a database.
-You can connect to your existing database in the Management/Config menu item.
+You can connect to an existing database in the Management/Config menu item.
 Click the button that says _"Add connection string"_ and make sure you use `{database}` as your database selector such that Magic can dynamically connect to all databases in your database server.
 If you don't have a database yourself, and only want to play around with Magic, you can find example databases in the Management/Plugins section.
 Choose any plugin that starts with _"SQLite"_ and ends with _"DB"_, and click _"Install"_.

 Then go to Tools/CRUD Generator.
 Choose your database and click _"Crudify all tables"_.
-You can also select individual tables and configure these as you need.
-This allows you to for instance apply authorisation requirements for your individual endpoints, add reCAPTCHA requirements for invoking endpoints, publish web socket messages as endpoints are invoked, etc.
+You can also select individual tables and configure these as you wish.
+This allows you to for instance apply authorisation requirements for your individual endpoints, add reCAPTCHA requirements for invoking endpoints, publish web socket messages as endpoints are invoked, log invocations to endpoints, etc.

 When you are done generating your CRUD API, you can go to Analytics/Endpoints to play with your endpoints.
 This component is similar to Swagger, and allows you to see which arguments your endpoints can handle,